 Method 2: Change Account Type To Admin

-Your present user account might not have enough security privileges for system file modifications and auditing.
+Your user account might not have enough security privileges for system file modifications and auditing.
 So, if you are running a standard user account, change its type to an administrator account.

 1. At First, press the Windows + S keys together to enter the search or query mode.

-2. Then Type User accounts in the Search Box and wait for the search results to populate.
+2. Type User accounts in the Search Box and wait for the search results to populate.
 Click the Change your account type link under the user accounts window.

 Method 3: Allow Registry Modifications

 It is possible that the operating system on your PC does not adequately allow permissions to access/ modify all the Registry entries.
 Change security permissions through Registry Editor.